anki-code/xonsh-cheatsheet/README.md

 # Xonsh basics

 The xonsh language is a superset of Python 3 with additional shell support.
-As result you can mix shell commands and Python code as easily as possible.
+As a result, you can mix shell commands and Python code as easily as possible.
 Right off the bat examples:

 ```xsh
 cd /tmp && ls                     # shell commands